sitespeedio/sitespeed.io/docs/_posts/2018-05-24-sitespeed.io-7.0.md

 ### A lot of love for WebPageTest
-We fixed a couple of bugs using WebPageTest and addes some small extra things.
+We fixed a couple of bugs using WebPageTest and added some extras.

-We now display Chrome timing metrics per run [#2046](https://github.com/sitespeedio/sitespeed.io/pull/2046), show the WebPageTests id and tester name in the HTML [#2047](https://github.com/sitespeedio/sitespeed.io/pull/2047), use WebPageTest screenshot if you don't run Browsertime [#2048](https://github.com/sitespeedio/sitespeed.io/pull/2048), show some Lighthouse metrics you use Lighthouse [#2049](https://github.com/sitespeedio/sitespeed.io/pull/2049) and show some of those interactive metrics if they exists [#2050](https://github.com/sitespeedio/sitespeed.io/pull/2050).
+We now display Chrome timing metrics per run [#2046](https://github.com/sitespeedio/sitespeed.io/pull/2046), show the WebPageTests id and tester name in the HTML [#2047](https://github.com/sitespeedio/sitespeed.io/pull/2047), use WebPageTest screenshot if you don't run Browsertime [#2048](https://github.com/sitespeedio/sitespeed.io/pull/2048), show some Lighthouse summary metrics you use Lighthouse [#2049](https://github.com/sitespeedio/sitespeed.io/pull/2049) and show some of those interactive metrics if they exists [#2050](https://github.com/sitespeedio/sitespeed.io/pull/2050).
 We also link directly to each individual run if you use WebPageTest [#2045](https://github.com/sitespeedio/sitespeed.io/pull/2045).

-Small changes but make the WebPageTest HTML report page more usable.
+Small changes but it makes the WebPageTest HTML report page more usable.

 ### Statsd support
-[Omri](https://github.com/omrilotan) made a PR ([#1994](https://github.com/sitespeedio/sitespeed.io/pull/1994)) that add StatsD support (with bulking)!
+[Omri](https://github.com/omrilotan) made a PR ([#1994](https://github.com/sitespeedio/sitespeed.io/pull/1994)) that adds StatsD support (with bulking)!
 Thank you [Omri](https://github.com/omrilotan) for the nice PR!

 ### New S3 plugin
 We upgraded/rewrote the S3 plugin that fixes (all) the problems we have seen with large files failing to upload [#2013](https://github.com/sitespeedio/sitespeed.io/pull/2013).
 Since we upgraded on our test servers we haven't seen any S3 problems at all.